shivam0612/Magic-Entertainment/readme.md

 # Magic Entertainment Portal

-# Features Completed:
+# Features:
-- Login and Registration
+- Login and Registration with Authentication
-- Authentication
-- Profile section with updating the profile
+- Profile section
-- service page
+- Service page
-- home page
+- Contact Page
-- contact us page

 - Services:
     **Movies and Song Page**
       - Upload a video {for movies and songs services}